IronFoundry/if_release/README.md

 -	an alternate release version you can specify use the -ReleaseVersion parameter of build to change this.*
 -	The resulting release package is at ./release/ironfoundry_0.0.0.exe (or whatever your chosen release version is)

-### To install a IronFoundry Warden/DEA release package on a Windows server:
+### To install a Iron Foundry Warden/DEA release package on a Windows server:

 -	On a separate VM, install a new copy of Windows Server 2012.
 -	Execute the ironfoundry_0.0.0.exe self-extracting archive on the server.
 This location will be the run-time location of the services.
 We recommend placing the self-extracting archive in a directory outside of the home directory such as C:\IF_Install.
--	Run `install-prerequisites.ps1` to install the Ironfoundry prerequisites.
+-	Run `install-prerequisites.ps1` to install the Iron Foundry prerequisites.
 If you specified a release version, you will need to run install-prerequisites.ps1 with the specific version specified, then restart the console to pick up the new environment variables.
 -	Obtain a dea.yml config file for your CloudFoundry environment by copying it from an existing Linux DEA in your environment to the Windows server.
 You can find the dea.yml file at /var/vcap/jobs/dea_next/config on the Linux DEA.
 -	Set the primary DNS entry for windows to be the IP address of the microbosh server.
 Keep your existing DNS entries as additional lookup.
 	-	You can obtain the IP address of your microbosh server by running `bosh target` from a linux or Mac workstation with bosh installed and access to the microbosh server or by asking your Cloud Foundry administrator.